Reign of Terror: Religious upheaval

 The Reign of Terror was characterized by a dramatic rejection of long-held religious authority, its hierarchical structure, and the corrupt and intolerant influence of the aristocracy and clergy.
 Religious elements that long stood as symbols of stability for the French people, were replaced by views on reason and scientific thought.
 The radical revolutionaries and their supporters desired a cultural revolution that would rid the French state of all Christian influence.
-This process began with the fall of the monarchy, an event that effectively defrocked the State of its sanctification by the clergy via the doctrine of Divine Right and ushered in an era of reason.
+This process began with the fall of the monarchy, an event that effectively defrocked the state of its sanctification by the clergy via the doctrine of Divine Right and ushered in an era of reason.

-Many long-held rights and powers were stripped from the Catholic church and given to the state.
+Many long-held rights and powers were stripped from the Catholic Church and given to the state.
 In 1789, church lands were expropriated and priests killed or forced to leave France.
 Later in 1792, "refractory priests" were targeted and replaced with their secular counterpart from the Jacobin club.
-Not all religions experienced equal aggression, the Jewish community, on the contrary, received admittance into French citizenship in 1791.
-A Festival of Reason was held in the Notre Dame Cathedral, which was renamed "The Temple of Reason", and the old traditional calendar was replaced with a new revolutionary one.
+Not all religions experienced equal aggression; the Jewish community, on the contrary, received admittance into French citizenship in 1791.
+A Festival of Reason was held in the Notre Dame Cathedral, which was renamed "The Temple of Reason", and the traditional calendar was replaced with a new revolutionary one.
 The leaders of the Terror tried to address the call for these radical, revolutionary aspirations, while at the same time trying to maintain tight control on the de-Christianization movement that was threatening to the clear majority of the still devoted Catholic population of France.
 Robespierre used the event as a means to combat the "moral counterrevolution" taking place among his rivals.
-Additionally, he hoped to stem "the monster Atheism" that was a result of the radical secularization in philosophical and social circles.
+Additionally, he hoped to stem "the monster atheism" that was a result of the radical secularization in philosophical and social circles.
 The tension sparked by these conflicting objectives laid a foundation for the "justified" use of terror to achieve revolutionary ideals and rid France of the religiosity that revolutionaries believed was standing in the way.

+Terror of the day

+In the summer of 1793, leading politicians in France felt a sense of emergency between the widespread civil war and counter-revolution.
+Bertrand Barère exclaimed on 5 September 1793 in the National Convention: "Let's make terror the order of the day!"
+This quote has frequently been interpreted as the beginning of a "system of Terror".
+Under the pressure of the radical sans-culottes, the Convention agreed to institute a revolutionary army but refused to make terror the order of the day.
+According to French historian Jean-Clément Martin, there was no "system of terror" instated by the Convention between 1793 and 1794, despite the pressure from some of its members and the sans-culottes.
+The members of the Convention were determined to avoid street violence such as the September Massacres of 1792 by taking violence into their own hands as an instrument of government.
+The monarchist Jacques Cazotte who predicted the Terror was guillotined at the end of the month.